-Norms of anthropometry in children table.
-We calculate the formula for the ideal growth of newborns by months.
-How much do girls weigh and what is their height
+Anthropometry norms for children table.
+We calculate the formula for ideal growth of newborns by month.
+How much do the girls weigh and what is their height?

-Below is a calculator for calculating the indicator of the child's weight.
+Below is a calculator for calculating a child's weight.

-Enter the child's gender, age and weight, click the "Show result" button and you will see a comparison of your child's weight with the standard encyclopedic normal.
+Enter the child's gender, age and weight, click the "Show result" button and see a comparison of your child's weight with the standard encyclopedic normal.

 But we know that this is just a comparative characteristic and nothing more.
-There is no longer a need to look at many tables and look for the necessary indicator among a huge number of numbers, it still doesn’t mean much, it’s better to spend this time on yourself :)).
+There is no longer any need to look at many tables and look for the required indicator among a huge number of numbers, it still doesn’t mean much, it’s better to spend this time on yourself :)).

-If you care about the health of your child and want to know how his height, chest or head circumference corresponds to the average values, you can use our other calculators:
+If you care about your child’s health and want to find out how his height, chest or head circumference corresponds to the average, you can use our other calculators:

 What Causes Weight Problems?

 The ideal weight for a child or adult is always dictated by fashion.
-Throughout history, if a baby was thin, he was considered weak, and kids who were chubby or even fat were considered healthy.
-But these are just prejudices, if the child is happy, does not show signs of illness, then it does not matter how much the baby weighs, it is important that nothing interfere with his development.
+Throughout history, if a baby was thin, he was considered weak, and children who were chubby or even fat were considered healthy.
+But these are just prejudices, if the child is happy and shows no signs of illness, then it doesn’t matter how much the baby weighs, it is important that nothing interferes with his development.

-During visits to the pediatrician, your child will be weighed, measured for height and other parameters.
-Weighings are made on accurate scales up to a gram.
-A baby up to a year old is weighed naked to accurately determine the weight.
+During visits to the pediatrician, your child will be weighed, height, and other measurements taken.
+Weighings are performed on gram-accurate scales.
+A baby up to one year old is weighed naked to accurately determine his weight.

-Weigh-ins let you know how your little one is gaining weight, and you can compare your little one's results with the average child's body weight.
-Every baby develops differently, the most important is sustainable growth.
+Weigh-ins let you know how your little one is gaining weight, and you can compare your little one's performance to the average child weight.
+Each baby develops differently, the most important thing is steady growth.

 What is "normal" weight?

 Normal weight is individual for each child.
-At an early age, children have a very high growth rate, but each grows at their own pace. the baby may be smaller, heavier, plumper or thinner than other children of the same age and this is normal.
+At an early age, children have a very rapid growth rate, but everyone grows at their own pace. your baby may be smaller, heavier, plumper or skinnier than other children of the same age and this is normal.

-As a rule, the baby grows, while remaining in "normal" growth rates.
+As a rule, the baby grows while remaining at “normal” growth rates.
 Small changes are normal and occur mostly during the first 10 years of life.

-WHO boy weight chart from 0 to 10 years old
+WHO weight chart for boys aged 0 to 10 years

 Age Very low Short Below the average Average Above average High Very tall